Today, I am sharing more about the method to my madness and how to decorate with neutral colors.

 Neutral colors can tend to have a bad rap.
 They are too soft and simple.
-Basic -not bold and beautiful- and they have even been known to have been called ‘Bland and boring.
-But I don’t see them like that at all.
-I see just the opposite.
-I see ‘Layers of Lovely’ and so much more.
+Basic.
+Not bold and beautiful.
+And they have even been known to have been called ‘Bland and boring.
+But I don’t see them like that- I see just the opposite.
+To me- neutral colors say ‘Layers of Lovely’ and so much more.

 If you were to look in my linen closet- you would notice 2 things.